 But with your support, we can help parents overcome yet another major obstacle to ensure their children enjoy a life filled with discovery, connection, and meaning.

 Research shows that food-insecure households spend much less than food-secure households on their basic needs, especially food.
 This type of evidence is one of the primary drivers behind our pioneering shift away from food provision to a more dignified grocery gift card program.
-Our research with families in need uncovered how our grocery gift card program enables many parents to redistribute some of their household food budget so they can pay essential bills such as rent and utilities.
+Through our research with families in need uncovered how our grocery gift card program enables many parents to redistribute some of their household food budget so they can pay essential bills such as rent and utilities.
 The gift cards also enable them to stretch their food dollars by taking advantage of bulk purchases, promotions, sales, and price-matching programs at a convenient store location of their choice.

 iCAN recognizes that food insecurity is not a standalone issue.
 It is simply the most common symptom of inadequate income and poverty.
 The current hike in the cost of living quickly consumes any money that low-income households have saved for unexpected expenses, emergencies, or job losses.
 The financial shock could lead to an increase in the proportion of children across our city who suddenly live in food-insecure households.